 - An immunisation history statement from Medicare online or Express Plus Medicare mobile app.

-What exceptions are provided?
+What exemptions are provided?

 How will this be administered at Benetas aged care homes?